-- is confident that it has identified all significant hazards (i.e. those that give rise to non-negligible risk); and either - knows how it will control the associated risk to an acceptable level; or - is confident that it will be straightforward to identify and implement the measures required to control the associated risk to an acceptable level.

-7. If the proposer choses to apply the criteria more explicitly, it is possible to group and sequence the criteria in a way that assists their application.
-Figure 3 shows a flowchart, which illustrates a proposed application of the criteria.
+- A.6 Taking the criteria together, it would be reasonable to conclude that a change is not significant if the proposer: - is confident that it has identified all significant hazards (i.e. those that give rise to non-negligible risk); and either - knows how it will control the associated risk to an acceptable level; or - is confident that it will be straightforward to identify and implement the measures required to control the associated risk to an acceptable level. - A.7 If the proposer chooses to apply the criteria more explicitly, it is possible to group and sequence the criteria in a way that assists their application.